GIXLabs/SAndC/Lab4/README.md

 # Assignment

+## Monostable Mode

-1. Wire your 555 up in Monostable mode ([Wikipedia reference](https://en.wikipedia.org/wiki/555_timer_IC#Monostable)).
+Wire your 555 up in Monostable mode ([Wikipedia reference](https://en.wikipedia.org/wiki/555_timer_IC#Monostable)).
 Connect the components identified in your pre-lab computations.
 1. With Vcc connected to +5V, connect “Output” (555 pin 3) to your oscilloscope and clip the probe ground to ground.
 1. Set the signal generator to a frequency of 100Hz.
 Set pulse duration to 10 microseconds (us), set high level to 4.5 V and low level to 0.1 V. Pulses should be "high" (~5 V) for most of the time and "low" (0~0.2 V) for 10 microsecond (us).
 1. Connect pulse output from signal generator to “Trigger” on your 555 (555 pin 2).
 1. Connect a second oscilloscope channel/probe to Trigger (555 pin 2).
 1. ✏️ Capture an oscilloscope picture showing three cycles of the input and output pulses.
 1. ✏️ Comment on pulse duration of the output pulse compared to calculations and measured R value.

+## Astable Mode

-2. Referring to the schematic in the “Modes” heading of the 555 Wikipedia Page, wire your 555 up in Astable mode.
+Referring to the schematic in the “Modes” heading of the 555 Wikipedia Page, wire your 555 up in Astable mode.
 First
 1. ✏️ Measure the exact resistance values you used for R1 and R2.
 Connect the components identified in your pre-lab computations.
 1. ✏️ Measure the frequency of the output signal.
 How does it compare with calculations and measured R values?
 1. ✏️ Measure duration of each pulse.
 How does it compare with calculations and measured R values?
 1. ✏️ Measure your capacitor on the handheld DMM.
 1. ✏️ Explain the difference between the actual frequency and the desired frequency using measured resistance and capacitance.

-3. Extra Pulse Detector (second week):
+## Extra Pulse Detector (second week)

 ![The Emitter](assets/the_emitter.png)